-Petitioner also argues that FDA failed to consider its marketing plan.
+Petitioner also argues that FDA failed to consider its "Marketing Plan and proposed Post-Market Monitoring Plan," which it alleges "provided evidence to support that [Petitioner's] unflavored products currently do not, and would not in the future, induce youth initiation."
 Petr's Br.
-34-39.
-As is apparent from the TPL Review, FDA gave due consideration to the role of access and marketing restrictions on youth usage of e-cigarettes.
-Based on the agency's experience with those restrictions and other real-world data, it reasonably concluded that such restrictions are, by their nature, insufficient to prevent youth usage of flavored and highly-addictive products that are so intensely appealing to young consumers.
-See ER-23 n.xix.
-While access and marketing restrictions are important and indeed necessary to support a PMTA, as FDA has emphasized time and again, see Petr's Br.
-36, they are not sufficient when it comes to flavored e-cigarettes.
+41. As is apparent from the TPL Review, FDA gave due consideration to the role of access and marketing restrictions on youth usage of e-cigarettes and, based on the agency's experience with those restrictions and other real-world data, reached the reasonable conclusion that they are, by their nature, insufficient to prevent youth usage of flavored and highly-addictive products that are so intensely appealing to young consumers.
+See 2-ER-17 n.xix.
+While access and marketing restrictions are important and indeed necessary to support a premarket tobacco product application, as FDA has emphasized time and again, see Petr's Br.
+42-43, FDA concluded they are not sufficient when it comes to flavored e-cigarettes.